 As the daughter and wife of United States military veterans, I appreciate all the other families of those who served.
-I am saddened to remember all the men and women who have gone to fight for this great nation and didn’t make it home.
+I am saddened to remember all the men and women who have left home to serve our nation and never returned alive.

 We celebrate the unofficial start of summer at the end of May as a “holiday” weekend.
 However, Memorial Day is the day Americans set aside to honor those brave men and women who lost their lives while defending our freedom.
 It is our duty to honor their sacrifices, to pray for their families, and to bow our heads in recognition of their service.

 The American Legion Auxiliary adopted the poppy as a symbol of this remembrance.

 In the battlefields of Belgium during World War I, poppies grew wild amid the ravages of war.
 The overturned soils of battle enabled the poppy seeds to be covered, allowing them to grow and forever serve as a reminder of the bloodshed of war.

 Out of this conflict came a poem, from which also came the association with poppies .

 In Flanders Fields

 This now famous poem was written by a Canadian physician, Lt.
 Col. John McCrae.